PhD, Sociology, University of California, Berkeley, 2002

-Chen, A. S. Forthcoming.
+Chen, A. S. 2019.
 In the private interest?
 Business influence and American democracy.
 In Can America Govern Itself?, ed. by F. Lee and N. McCarty.
 New York: Cambridge University Press.

 Mudge, S. and A. S. Chen.
 2014.
 Political parties and the sociological imagination: Past, present and future directions.
 Annual Review of Sociology 40: 305–50.

 Stulberg, L., and A. S. Chen.
 2014.
 The origins of race-conscious affirmative action in college admissions: A comparative analysis of institutional change.
 Sociology of Education 87(1): 36–52.

 Chen, A. S., and L. M. Stulberg.
 2013.
 Racial inequality and race-conscious affirmative action in college admissions: A historical perspective on contemporary prospects and future possibilities.
 In Beyond Discrimination, ed.
 F. C. Harris and R. C. Lieberman, pp. 105–34.
 New York: Russell Sage Foundation.